Chu Sigyŏng: Standardizing Korean Language

 Having realized the need of a standardized Korean alphabet, Chu Sigyŏng established the Korean Language System Society in 1886 along with several of his colleagues.
 Chu also hosted several seminars in the National Language Discussion Centre of the Sangdong Youth Academy of the Korean language.

 Chu proposed that the Korean parts of speech include nouns, verbs, adjectives, adverbs, unconjugated adjectives, auxiliaries, conjunctions, exclamations, and sentence-final particles.
 Chu Sigyŏng coined the name Hangul (한글) between 1910 and 1913 to identify the Korean writing system, which had previously existed under several other names, such as eonmun (언문, vernacular script), since the 15th century.

-In his 1914 publication, Sounds of the Language (말의 소리), he promoted writing Hangul linearly rather than syllabically.
+In his 1914 publication, Sounds of the Language (말의 소리), he promoted writing Hangul linearly such as ㅎㅏㄴㄱㅡㄹ (h-a-n-g-eu-l) rather than syllabically as 한글 (han-geul).
 This is one of his few proposals not to have been implemented in modern Korean linguistics, although there have been experiments with linear Hangul, most notably in Primorsky Krai.